Monday, November 20, 2017

 The fish I caught last night was a shore rockling.
 It is a pretty drab looking fish, not pink with brown spots like its three bearded cousin.

 I've been doing more research recently into potential hotspots for targeting three bearded rockling.
-They seem to be much more prolific on the west coast of the country so that's where I'm going to try next.
+They seem to be much more prolific on the west coast of the country, so that's where I'm going to try next.
 I'm off to the north coast of Devon next week to try my luck at Ilfracombe Pier for six days.
-As well as holding plenty of three bearded rockling it seems that this venue is also known to produce both Connemara clingfish and shore clingfish so I'll be fishing tiny baits straight down the side of the pier to try and get lucky during the day.
-Telling them apart shouldn't be too hard either.
+As well as holding plenty of three bearded rockling, it seems that this venue is also known to produce clingfish, so I'll be fishing tiny baits straight down the side of the pier to try and get lucky during the day.

-The Connemara clingfish has banded eyes and orange markings on its cheeks.
+The Connemarra clingfish has banded eyes and orange markings on its cheeks.

 Tight lines, Scott.